PINTO0309/onnx2tf/README.md

   -b BATCH_SIZE, --batch_size BATCH_SIZE
     Fixes the dynamic batch size to the specified numeric batch size.
     A value of 1 or more must be specified.

+  -ois OVERWRITE_INPUT_SHAPE [OVERWRITE_INPUT_SHAPE ...], \
+      --overwrite_input_shape OVERWRITE_INPUT_SHAPE [OVERWRITE_INPUT_SHAPE ...]
+    Overwrite the input shape.
+    The format is "i1:dim0,...,dimN" "i2:dim0,...,dimN" "i3:dim0,...,dimN".
+    When there is only one input, for example, "data:1,3,224,224" When there are multiple inputs, for example, "data1:1,3,224,224" "data2:1,3,112,112" "data3:5" A value of 1 or more must be specified.
+    Numerical values other than dynamic dimensions are ignored.
+    Ignores --batch_size if specified at the same time as --batch_size.

   -k KEEP_NCW_OR_NCHW_OR_NCDHW_INPUT_NAMES [KEEP_NCW_OR_NCHW_OR_NCDHW_INPUT_NAMES ...], \
       --keep_ncw_or_nchw_or_ncdhw_input_names KEEP_NCW_OR_NCHW_OR_NCDHW_INPUT_NAMES \